 The audio icon will appear in all supported versions of the Viewer (although it will be greyed-out when the audio feature is not available).
 Audio is available for Professional and Enterprise users who have Windows and Linux servers.

 Is Audio available for Home users?

 Audio is available for Professional and Enterprise users only.
-You can take a free 30-day trial here.
+You can take a free trial here.

 Why isn’t my audio working?

 The audio feature will only work when you’re using High-Speed-Streaming (RFB protocol version 6).
 If you are using direct connectivity via a router then you may need to add the appropriate port forwarding rules to allow UDP connections as well as TCP.

 On Linux systems, the

 pulseaudio package must be installed in order to use the remote audio feature.
 This should be present by default on most recent Ubuntu, RHEL and CentOS systems.
 Make sure you have the updated version of the Server and Viewer installed, and a Professional or Enterprise subscription, and you should be good to go.

 How do I turn the audio feature on or off?

 The audio feature can be controlled from both the Server and the Viewer and must be activated on both for sound to work.
 On the Server, you can allow connected Viewer users to hear audio using “Global Permissions” in Options > Users & Permissions.
 (You can also set audio on a per-user basis.)